xogoodnow/LabMaker/Readme.md

 # LabMaker

-This repository contains `LabMaker`, a Python script that automates the setup of lab environments.
+This repository contains `LabMaker`, a Golang cli/Python script that automates the setup of lab environments.
 The script installs Go, sets up a standard Kubernetes cluster, and configures a MicroK8s cluster on a single node.

-## Features
+## Good for

-- Installs Go programming language.
+- Network/Disk/Resource utilities.
 - Sets up a standard Kubernetes cluster.
 - Configures a MicroK8s cluster.